chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 The AWS deployment specific pre-requisites are as follows:

-### VPC
+### AWS Cloud

-- Create the Virtual Private Cloud (VPC) should with an internet gateway attached in AWS before starting.
+- AWS Virtual Private Cloud (VPC) with an internet gateway should be created before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
-- If you want to use Default VPC, we must create public and private subnets.
+- If you want to use Default VPC, create public and private subnets.
 If the subnet is not available.
 Please refer [to this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
-- We need three private and three public subnets in a vpc (1 subnet for each AZ).
-As of now, we support dedicated subnets for each AZ.
+- Three private and three public subnets in a VPC (1 subnet for each AZ) are needed.
+As of now, only dedicated subnets for each AZ are supported.
-- We recommend creating a new vpc.
-And Bastion should be in the same VPC.
+- It is recomended to create new VPC.
-- Specifically for AWS Managed Services, set up [AWS RDS Postgresql](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) 13.5 in the same VPC where we have the basion and automate ha node to be created.
+- Bastion must be in the same VPC for deployment.
-- Specifically for AWS Managed Services, set up [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) of version 1.3 in the same VPC where we have the basion and automate ha node to be created.
+- **In AWS Managed Services:**
-- Specifically for AWS Managed Services, the bastion machine should be in the same vpc as mentioned in `config.toml`, or else do [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+  - Setup [AWS RDS Postgresql](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) 13.5 in the same VPC.
-- Specifically for AWS Managed Services, use a subnet-id in `config.toml` instead of a CIDR block to avoid the subnet conflict.
+  - Setup [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) of version 1.3 in the same VPC.

 ### Infra Server